djangsters/redis-tasks/docs/source/index.rst

          s.send_message(msg)
          s.quit()

 And again you don't have the result of the task here.
-If you want to activate this middleware you need to declare it in `rt_settings` the same way as the previous one.
+You should either use database, filesystem or even remote resource.
+By adding it to ``rt_settings`` you are making it active, just like the first example.